bbauska/W3Cx-1of5-CSS.0x/README.md

 By adding a pseudo-class onto an existing selector, we are further targeting a specific HTML element.

-There\'s actually lots of situations in which you want to combine multiple selectors.
-You can actually use all of the selectors, we\'ve seen so far into a single rule.
+There&#39;s actually lots of situations in which you want to combine multiple selectors.
+You can actually use all of the selectors, we&#39;ve seen so far into a single rule.

 You do this by putting them in a specific order separated by spaces.
-You would call this approach contextual selection, because each selector is referencing the hierarchy it\'s been placed in.
+You would call this approach contextual selection, because each selector is referencing the hierarchy it&#39;s been placed in.

-Now, let\'s take a look at how you can order all the selectors you have in your toolbox to really target that specific HTML element.
+Now, let&#39;s take a look at how you can order all the selectors you have in your toolbox to really target that specific HTML element.

 When you use two selectors separated by a space on a rule, you scope the rule to the elements that correspond to the selector on the right that are INSIDE the elements that correspond to the selector on the left.
-Let\'s say we have the following HTML:
+Let&#39;s say we have the following HTML:

 <details>
   <summary>HTML code list!</summary>